-Students at Holy Rosary School are also members of various communities (such as, parishes, a neighborhood, social organizations, etc.).
+Students at Holy Rosary Catholic School area also members of various communities (such as parishes, a neighborhood, social organizations, etc.).
 Membership in any community involves the responsibility to participate in and support that community.

-For our school community, students are expected to donate the following hours of community service:
+For our school community, students are expected to donate (volunteer) the following hours of community service: